The Phelips' family home

-Set in the beautiful village of Montacute, this magnificent 416 year old home is a masterpiece of Elizabethan renaissance architecture.
+Set in the beautiful village of Montacute, this magnificent home is a masterpiece of Elizabethan renaissance architecture.
 It is hard to appreciate the impact a house like Montacute had when it was first built; it must have seemed beyond the dreams of most of those who lived nearby, a work of astonishing splendour and pride.
 Today time has softened the effect and eyes are used to buildings on a huge scale.
-Nevertheless Montacute, its garden and park, retain an extraordinary power to stir the emotions.
+Even so, the house, its garden and park retain an extraordinary power to stir the emotions.

-Our very knowledgeable volunteer guides will be inside to greet you and to answer any questions you may have.
-Throughout the house information cards are located in each room to help further your journey into the past.
-For younger visitors, the Montacute family trail will lead you on a journey around the house and there are jigsaws in the Long Gallery, where you can also dress like an Elizabethan lord or lady.
+Our knowledgeable volunteer guides will be inside to greet you and to answer any questions.
+There are information cards in each room to help further your journey into the past.
+For younger visitors, the Montacute family trail will lead you on a journey around the house and there are jigsaws in the Long Gallery.

 Sir Edward Phelips made his fortune as a lawyer, enjoying a successful political career after entering Parliament in 1584 and becoming speaker of the House of Commons from 1601-1611.
 Edward played a key role in one of the trials of the century, making the opening statement for the prosecution against the notorious Guy Fawkes and his fellow gunpowder plotters.

-In 1787 the house was occupied by a later Edward Phelips, who gave it a face lift.
+In 1787 a later Edward Phelips gave the house a face lift.
 Remarkably he took an ornamental façade from another local 16th century house, Clifton Maybank, and added it to the west front.
-It meant the layout of the house could be changed.
-On the ground floor, rooms were enlarged and fireplaces added.
-The first floor was transformed by the creation of a corridor; family and visitors could have privacy and their own door.
-Before this, family and visitors would have to go through each other’s rooms to get from one side of the house to the other.
+It meant the layout of the house could be changed: on the ground floor, rooms were enlarged and fireplaces added, while the first floor was transformed by the creation of a corridor.
+It gave privacy to family and visitors; before this, they would have to go through each other’s rooms to get from one side of the house to the other.